-The Disability Coordinator will, after having consulted you and the documentation you provide, decide on what support can be offered.
+The Coordinator for educational support will, after having consulted you and the documentation you provide, decide on what support can be offered.

 Examination adjustments/alternative forms of examination

-Alternative forms of examination can be, for example, the possibility to

-complete the examination from home, oral examinations or splitting examinations up into smaller parts to be performed separately.
+Alternative forms of examination can be, for example, the possibility to an oral examinations instead of written, or splitting examinations up into smaller parts to be performed separately.

 The student must contact the examiner about this no later than two weeks before the examination date.
 The examiner will then decide in what form the examination will be carried out.

 Special aid software and resource room

 All the university computers are equipped with special aid software, such as speech synthesis, reading software, and spellchecking software.
-Some of this software is available for use on your personal computer as well.
+Some of this software are available for use on your personal computer as well.
 Contact Help desk for more information.